outdreamer/build-a-cure/docs/ml/python_study_guide.md

 		- rate limit API requests
 		- validate data like emails
 		- use whitelists to support valid requests
-		- use prepared statements to send a query template and then send the values for fields in the template
-			- a prepared statement is a feature where the database pre-compiles SQL code and stores the results, separating it from data, where the query can be executed later
 		- check hashes of downloads
 		- have a secure backup strategy in case of database corruption or sql injection attacks
 		- store credentials in .env files